 Sometimes, posterior vaginal prolapse doesn't cause problems.
 But moderate or severe posterior vaginal prolapses might be uncomfortable.
 See a health care provider if your symptoms affect your day-to-day life.

 Posterior vaginal prolapse results from pressure on the pelvic floor or trauma.
 Causes of increased pelvic floor pressure include:

 - Long-lasting constipation or straining with bowel movements

 - Long-lasting cough or bronchitis

 - Repeated heavy lifting

 Pregnancy and childbirth

-The muscles, ligaments and connective tissue that support your vagina become stretched and weakened during pregnancy, labor and delivery.
+The muscles, ligaments and connective tissue that support the vagina stretch during pregnancy, labor and delivery.
+This can make those tissues weaker and less supportive.
 The more pregnancies you have, the greater your chance of developing posterior vaginal prolapse.

 - Obesity.
 Extra body weight places stress on pelvic floor tissues.